You ask me, Phillis, why I still pursue,

 And then I'll tell you why, for what I burn.

-While you wait for the complete interpretation, I invite you to explore other musical arrangements in my gallery or learn more about Aphra Behn's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the gallery for other musical arrangements or learn more about Aphra Behn's life and contributions to literature.

 Check back soon to experience how "For Damon, being asked a Reason for his Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.